Associate Professor Martin Lodge

 Book chapters - Ashgate (Taylor & Francis), RILM New York, Steele Roberts

-Scholarly articles - Oxford Music Online (Oxford University Press), Les cahiers du CICLaS (University of Paris), Musik in Geschichte und Gegenwart, Journal of New Zealand and Pacific Studies, British Review of New Zealand Studies, Canzona, Landfall
+Scholarly articles - Oxford Music Online (Oxford University Press), Les cahiers du CICLaS (University of Paris), Musik in Geschichte und Gegenwart, Journal of New Zealand and Pacific Studies, British Review of New Zealand Studies, Canzona, TEXT, Landfall

 Current Composition Projects